supabase/supabase/web/blog/2021-01-02-supabase-beta-december-2020.md

 ### Improve your docs inline

 Add comments and descriptions to your Tables directly from our auto-generated docs.
+Descriptions are stored as PostgreSQL comments (https://postgresql.org/docs/current/sql-comment.html), and are exposed over your OpenAPI spec.

 <video width="99%" autoPlay="autoplay" muted playsInline controls={true}>
 <source src="/videos/update-docs.mp4" type="video/mp4" muted playsInline />